Azure-Samples/ms-identity-javascript-tutorial/2-Authorization-I/2-1-call-graph/README.md

 1. Find the key `Enter_the_Cloud_Instance_Id_Here/Enter_the_Tenant_Info_Here` and replace the existing value with your *tenanted* authority string.
 For example, `https://login.microsoftonline.com/<your-tenant-id>`
 1. Find the key `Enter_the_Redirect_Uri_Here` and replace the existing value with the Redirect URI for `ms-identity-javascript-c2s1` app.
 For example, `http://localhost:3000/`.

-Open the `app\authConfig.js` file.
-Then:

-1. Find the key `Enter_the_Graph_Endpoint_Here` and replace the existing value with the Microsoft Graph API endpoint copied from the Azure Portal.
-For example, `https://graph.microsoft.com`.

 ## Running the sample

 ```console